-Initial and Annual Registration Fees; Security Deposit.
-At the time of registration, we charge an initial non-refundable registration fee (in an amount determined by location) and a security deposit equal to one full week of tuition.
+• Initial and Annual Registration Fees; Security Deposit.
+At the time of registration, we charge an initial non-refundable registration fee (in the amount of \$250) and a \$400 security deposit.
 We will hold this security deposit, without interest, against your final tuition payment.
 In the event that your account is paid in full at the termination of services and we still hold some or all of your security deposit, we will return that remaining amount to you.

-We also require a non-refundable annual registration fee in an amount determined by location.
+We also require a non-refundable annual registration fee (in the amount of \$250).
 The annual registration fee is due on each September 1 after enrollment.